 Welcome!
-We are a humble team of passionate researchers; we’re passionate about vision science, the brain, and a good team barbeque in the park.
-Learn more below about who we are now and who we used to be – through the individuals who give their sweat and blood to help build our lab.
+We are a humble team of researchers passionate about vision science, the brain, and team barbeques in the park.
+Learn more below about who we are now and who we used to be.

 Principal Investigator